Stock market today: Asian shares mostly lower after China reports weaker than expected growth in 2Q

 BANGKOK (AP) — Asian shares were mostly lower on Monday after China reported weaker growth than forecast in the last quarter.

-Markets in Japan were closed for a holiday and Hong Kong’s market closed due to a typhoon.
+Markets in Japan were closed for a holiday and Hong Kong’s market was shuttered due to a typhoon.
 U.S. futures and crude oil prices were lower.

 The economy is expected to slow further in coming months, though investors will be expecting moves from Beijing to prop up growth.